stylkand/Multimedia-Technology/README.md

 **Details:**
-- I used Eclipse IDE environment to develop the game
+- Eclipse IDE environment to develop the game
+- JavaFX to create the GUI
+- no CSS

+## 🖥**Specifications**
+- Eclipse 4.22.0
+- Java SE-11
+- gson 2.8.5.jar file

-Project's assignement and report are written in greek.
+Project's assignment and report are written in greek.